Foundation values and Collective Worship

 At Holy Trinity C of E Primary School, these values are reinforced regularly and in the following ways:

-- Pupils have the opportunity to have their voices heard through our Junior Leadership Team.
-The elections of members of the Junior Leadership Team are based on pupil votes.
+- Pupils have the opportunity to have their voices heard through our Junior Leadership Team where members are elected annually.

 - Pupils fill in termly questionnaires where they can voice their opinions and views

-- We have Year 6 monitors who are responsible for different aspects of school life such as Collective Worship monitors, Learning Coaches and House Captains.
+- We have Year 6 monitors who are responsible for different aspects of school life such as Collective Worship monitors, Playground Leaders and House Captains.

 - The importance of laws and rules both in and out of school are reinforced daily.

-- We have an agreed set of Golden Expectations and these are linked in with Our ‘Rainbow System’.
+- We have an agreed set of Golden Expectations and these are linked in with Our ‘Rainbow Chart’ behaviour system.

 - Children are asked to reflect on the importance of these Golden Expectations especially when they are not followed.